 The Government Finance Officers Association (GFOA), founded in 1906, represents public finance officials throughout the United States and Canada.
-The association's nearly 18,000 members are federal, state/provincial, and local finance officials deeply involved in planning, financing, and implementing of thousands of governmental operations in each of their jurisdictions.
-The GFOA's mission is to enhance and promote the professional management of governmental financial resources by identifying, developing, and advancing fiscal strategies, policies, and practices for the public benefit.
-The GFOA has accepted the leadership challenge of public finance.
+The association's more than 20,000 members are federal, state/provincial, and local finance officials deeply involved in planning, financing, and implementing thousands of governmental operations in each of their jurisdictions.
+GFOA's mission is to advance excellence in public finance.
+GFOA has accepted the leadership challenge of public finance.
 To meet the many needs of its members, the organization provides best practice guidance, consulting, networking opportunities, publications including books, e-books, and periodicals, recognition programs, research, and training opportunities for those in the profession.

 An 18-member Executive Board elected by the membership governs the organization according to the GFOA bylaws.
 The Executive Board establishes policy and direction for the association.
 In addition, there are seven standing committees, made up of 25 GFOA members, each of which studies issues in their respective areas and proposes statements, best practices, and advisories to the Executive Board.
 These committees are in the areas of accounting, auditing and financial reporting; budgeting and financial policies; debt management; economic development and capital planning; pension and employee benefits administration; treasury and investment management; and Canadian issues.
 Policy statements adopted by the Executive Board are voted on by the membership at the annual business meeting held each year during conference.